runlyio/core-dotnet/examples/README.md

 ## Running Locally

 This project builds as a .NET Core console application.
 It contains a number of Runly processes that can be run from the CLI.
-For a full list of commands, run:
+For a full list of available commands, run:

 ```
 dotnet run -- help